ezequielmross/ToDo/README.md

 # ToDo
-A simple web app written in AngularJS to use touch events by a custom directive (Swipe)
+A simple web app written in AngularJS + PhoneGap to use touch events by a custom directive (Swipe)